MananPathak13/N-x-N-Multiplication-Table-Parallel-Computation/README.md

 **Usage Example**
 To compute the number of distinct elements in a 10,000 x 10,000 table using 4 processes:

 mpiexec -n 4 ./mpi_mult_table 10000
 Contributing
 Contributions to this project are welcome.
-Please send pull requests or issue reports via GitHub.
+Please send pull requests or issue reports via GitHub or email me at path7107@mylaurier.ca

 **License**
 This project is open source and available under the MIT License.